-Advance care planning is commonly thought of as a process to think about your future medical care and write down your care preferences in Massachusetts care planning documents, such as a Health Care Proxy and Living Will, and sometimes a MOLST form, Medical Orders for Life-Sustaining Treatment.
+Advance care planning is a process in which you can plan ahead for the type of medical care you want in the future that best reflects your values, goals and care preferences.
+You can write down your care preferences in Massachusetts advance care planning documents, such as a Health Care Proxy and Personal Directive or Living Will.

-TIP: If you are asked – “Do you have an advanced directive?”, ask the person if they want to know if you completed a Health Care Proxy, or if you completed other planning documents that might include a MOLST form.
+TIP: If your care provider asks – “Do you have an advance directive?”, ask your care provider if they want to know if you completed a Health Care Proxy, or if you completed other planning documents that might include a MOLST form.

 Artificial Hydration and Artificial Nutrition or Medically Assisted Nutrition

 Artificial Hydration and Artificial Nutrition, also known as Medically Assisted Nutrition, is a medical treatment that supplements or replaces ordinary eating and drinking by giving a chemically balanced mix of nutrients and/or fluids through a tube placed directly into the digestive tract (enteral) or through a tube directly into a vein (parenteral).

 Artificial respiration/ventilation is the forcing of air (either by mouth-to-mouth or mouth-to-nose means) into the lungs of a person who has stopped breathing.

 TIP: If you have a serious illness or advancing frailty, you can complete a MOLST form (Medical Orders for Life Sustaining Treatment), with your clinician to document your treatment choices regarding artificial respiration/ventilation in a medical emergency.